desaroger/pm2-hooks/README.md

 ## Step 1: Prepare the ecosystem file

 By default **pm2-hooks** doesn't do anything.
-You need to set the key `env_hooks` inside the config of a given app, inside the ecosystem file.
+You need to set the key `env_hook` inside the config of a given app, inside the ecosystem file.

-If env_hooks isn't defined or is falsy then is disabled.
+If env_hook isn't defined or is falsy then is disabled.

 Example of an ecosystem file: